 From the ventricle, a large ventral aorta emerges and moves forward through the gill pouches.
 The base of the ventral aorta is slightly swollen.
 Some researchers have named this swollen part as the bulbous arteriosus.
 Eight afferent branchial arteries from the ventral aorta enter into the gill pouches.
 The afferent branchial arteries divide into capillaries in the gills.
 Blood is collected from the gills by eight efferent branchial arteries.

 Each of the afferent and efferent branchial arteries supplies blood to the posterior hemibranch of a gill pouch and the anterior hemibranch of the next.
 Each efferent branchial artery carry oxygenated blood from the gill pouch to the paired dorsal aortae.
 This paired dorsal aortae run backwards and joins to form a single median dorsal aorta.
 From this dorsal aorta, segmental arteries arise which enters into the myotomes.
 The segmental artery contains scattered chromafin cells that represent scattered adrenal medulla.
-Its secretion is similar to that of mammalian adrenalin.
+Its secretion is similar to that of mammalian adrenaline.

 Special arteries are produced from the unpaired dorsal aorta and supply blood to the intestines, kidneys and gonads.
 With the exception of the efferent branchial and renal arteries, most other arteries have valves at their origin.
 These valves play an important role in lowering blood pressure in most arteries.
 Blood flows forward through the ventral aorta and backwards through the paired and unpaired dorsal aortae.